Board of Directors

 - Education: B.A.
 Public Relations from UW- Eau Claire.
 J. D. from University of Wisconsin Law School.

 - How long have you lived in Rock County?
-22 years.
+More than 25 years.
 I was born and raised in Rock County and I returned not long after graduating from college.

 - What inspires you?
 Learning and education.
 I love to learn and I take every opportunity I can to learn something new.
 I think that learning expands beyond formal educational settings and we can learn something from every person we meet.